 Since the consultation, we have been analysing signatory feedback on the proposed new minimum requirements and modelling each requirement based on the 2021 reporting cycle data to determine which ones to implement.

-In August/September 2021, the PRI will make a final recommendation to the Board on which new minimum requirements should be implemented.
+The PRI will make a final recommendation to the Board on which new minimum requirements should be implemented.
 Subject to approval, the PRI will announce the selected set of strengthened minimum requirements.

 Implementation of new minimum requirements